 You can still be vaccinated even if you do not have a Swedish personal identity number.
 You book an appointment by going to a health center of your own option or by visiting a drop-in vaccination.

 The health care centre will give you a temporary number, which you need to keep until you have been given the second dose of the vaccine.
 If you have a reservation number from previous contact with the care centre, you can use this.
 The number is only used in the health care service, and cannot be used or saved by any other authority.

 When you log onto 1177.se to book an appointment, the information is given in Swedish.
 If you do not speak Swedish, you can ask a relative to help you to make the booking online.
 You can also call the health centre to make an appointment.

 Here's how to book an appointment at 1177.se:

 - Go to the Vaccination mot covid-19 i Västerbotten page (in Swedish).
-This will show you a list of available time slots for all health centres and vaccination surgeries.
+This will show you a list of available time slots for all health centres and the vaccination clinic.

 - Use the link "Boka tid för vaccination mot covid-19" for the health centre or vaccination clinic you choose.

 - Answer some questions on a form.
 These questions are in Swedish.

 - Select "Covid-19-vaccination – alla doser".

 - Choose an available time slot.

 Are there no time slots when you try to book online?

 If there are no available time slots for your booking of vaccine, you can try again in a few days.
 More time slots are posted on an ongoing basis.

 Do you get an error message when you try to book?

 If you get an error message when you try to book an appointment, this could be because several people are trying to book at the same time.
 Try choosing a later time.

 Book an appointment by calling the health centre